 - recognise some of the signs of trauma

 - find more help if you need it

 What causes emotional trauma?

-A one-off event like a bushfire or car accident can cause trauma.
-So can something that has happened to a child over time, like abuse or bullying.
 It can be difficult for kids to know how to understand or manage events like these.
 Traumatic events can change the way kids act and the things they say.
 It can be very difficult for them to move past the event.

 How will I know if my child has suffered emotional trauma?

 - re-enacting the trauma

 - sucking their thumb again, wetting the bed or suddenly becoming afraid of the dark

 - frightening easily or crying for no apparent reason